 Trans medical procedures such as FFS offer a permanent, tangible solution to dysphoria.
 Instead of the illusion of a chair, you get an actual chair!
 The chair may not be as pretty as you had hoped, but damn it, at least it’s actually a chair!
 You can finally give your sore legs a rest without falling on your ass!
 And it’s a chair no matter what angle you view it from.
 Instead of a painting that disappears when you step away from it, you get a painting that looks the same from every angle.
 With SRS, the ball rolls down the slope like it’s supposed to.
 Everything works as expected, without thick blankets and mind tricks.

 Having described the essence of dysphoria, the question remains: What is the defining characteristic of an actual negative body image?
-We are just as prone to negative self-esteem as cisgender people–potentially moreso, as we are held to higher standards by cisgender people and start at a disadvantage.
+We are just as prone to negative self-esteem as cisgender people–potentially moreso, as we are held to higher standards and start at a disadvantage.

 Let’s return to Ngui’s chair.
 This time the chair’s paint is peeling off.
 One of its legs is cracked down the middle.
 The seat was severely water-damaged and is now rotting away.
 Regardless of all these defects, if the chair is just an illusion it will break apart when you look at it from the wrong angle.
 And if it’s a real chair, you can still sit down on it.
 The experience might be uncomfortable, but you can still rest your legs.
 Maybe you fantasize about sitting in a prettier chair, but at least you don’t have to gaze longingly at it from afar while using tricks to make yourself believe it’s really a chair.